mitexleo/fediroma/docs/docs/installation/gentoo_en.md

 akkoma$ mv config/generated_config.exs config/prod.secret.exs
 ```

-* The previous command creates also the file `config/setup_db.psql`, with which you can create the database.
-Ensure that it is using the correct database name on the `CREATE DATABASE` and the `\c` lines, then run the postgres script:
+* The previous command also creates the file `config/setup_db.psql`, with which you can create the database.
+Ensure that it is using the correct database name on the `CREATE DATABASE` and the `\c` lines, then run the PostgreSQL script:

 ```shell
 akkoma$ sudo -Hu postgres psql -f config/setup_db.psql